Cancer Alley: Environmental impacts

+Another concern regarding climate change and its impacts on Louisiana's environment is rising sea levels and coastal erosion.
+This poses a disproportionate risk to costal communities and infrastructure as flooding and storm surges become more common.
+The EPA suggests that these risks posed by rising sea levels will have monumental impacts on local economies due to the prevalence of sea-level cities, oil and gas industries, and other important infrastructure.
+These disproportionate vulnerabilities to the environmental impacts of climate change exemplify how coastal communities, such as those along Cancer Alley, are already experiencing the negative impacts of environmental degradation.

 Environmental racism

 Many scholars and residents of Cancer Alley have referred to the area as a "frontline example of environmental racism".
 Environmental racism can be defined as the institutional rules, regulations, policies, or government/corporate decisions that deliberately target certain communities for locally undesirable land uses and lax enforcement of zoning and environmental laws, resulting in communities being disproportionately exposed to toxic and hazardous waste based on race.
 Environmental racism can also be caused by several factors.
 These factors include intentional neglect, the alleged need for a receptacle for pollutants in urban areas, and a lack of institutional power and low land values of people of color.
 It is also a well-documented and well-known fact that communities of color and low-income communities are disproportionately impacted by polluting industries and lax regulation of these industries.
 75% of Black Americans are reported to more likely live in communities dubbed as "fence-line", communities in close proximity to sites of pollution and industry.
 Over 1 million of Black Americans are reported to live within a half-mile radius of oil and gas wells.

 Another reason for the disproportionate siting of industrial facilities in poor and Black communities is the “Not In My Backyard Movement” (NIMBY).
 Primarily White neighborhoods rallied together against the petrochemical companies that were being placed in their communities.
 As a result, these companies shifted their sights and locations towards poor communities of color.
 NIMBY’s growth occurred in the 1970’s at the same time public awareness about health risks related to pollution from these waste facilities grew.
 These White communities had social power and “clout” that low-income communities of color did not have.

-In 2023, the Environmental Protection Agency found that found significant evidence that Louisiana regulators’ actions and/or inactions have resulted and continue to result in a range of adverse impacts on African American residents in Cancer Alley.
+In 2023, the Environmental Protection Agency found significant evidence that Louisiana regulators’ actions and/or inactions have resulted and continue to result in a range of adverse impacts on African American residents in Cancer Alley.